qaseemme064/Final-Project/README.md

 Outliners

 - Using charts, we examined the dataset for unusual values.
 There appear to be outliers and/or zero values in some data streams.
-We’ve decided to keep the outliers but remove the zero values from all the dataset used for predictions as we felt these were either null values of a result of participants not tracking data for these days.
+We decided to keep the outliers but remove the zero values from all the dataset used for predictions as we felt these were either null values of a result of participants not tracking data for these days.

 ***Preliminary feature engineering***